Hypochlorous Acid: What Is It, and Can It Help with Acne?

 The study was described in a 2017 review article in the Journal of Cosmetic Dermatology.
 The researchers evaluated the scars at the end of the eight-week treatment as well as four and eight weeks later.
 They scored the amount of improvement in the scars' vascularity (blood supply), pliability (skin softness), and levels of pain and itching among other metrics.
 Scars treated with hypochlorous acid scored better than scars treated with silicone gel on all these criteria.9

-Again, while these results are encouraging, more research is necessary to determine whether hypochlorous acid can help to heal raised acne scars.
+Again, while these observations are encouraging, more research is necessary to determine whether hypochlorous acid can help to heal raised acne scars.

 Evidence that hypochlorous acid may help relieve itching due to acne

-Research in humans and animals has shown that hypochlorous acid can relieve itching caused by rash, which is why the FDA has approved it as a remedy for this condition.10 Mild to moderate itching is also a common symptom of acne lesions.
-For example, one study found that nearly a third of teenagers use medical preparations to reduce itching caused by acne.11
+Research in humans and animals has shown that hypochlorous acid can relieve itching caused by rash, which is why the FDA has approved it as a remedy for this condition.11 Mild-to-moderate itching is also a common symptom of acne lesions.
+For example, one study found that nearly a third of teenagers use medical preparations to reduce itching caused by acne.12

 Expand to read details of study